 What is Alternate Media?

-Alternate media allows access to those people who, due to a sensory or processing disability, cannot easily use the standard materials.
-We must be compatible with some legal issues from both federal law (Section 504, Section 508 of the Rehabilitation Act, and Title II of ADA) and state law (Title 5, AB 422 and SB105) which require California's Community Colleges to provide access to all programs and activities in a manner that is accessible to people with disabilities.
+Alternate media is mainstream educational material presented in a different format.
+It provides access to those people who, due to a sensory or processing disability, cannot easily use the standard materials.
+Federal law (Section 504, Section 508 of the Rehabilitation Act, and Title II of ADA) and State law (Title 5, AB 422 and SB105) require California Community Colleges to provide access to all programs and activities in a manner that is accessible to people with disabilities.

-The goal of providing Alternative Media is to give students and staff access to media in different formats to meet a variety of instructional needs.
-They can include, but not limited to Braille, large print, e-text, captioning, tactile graphics, accessible online teaching and learning, accessible college web sites, screen reader files, mp3 files, etc.
+The goal of providing Alternate Media is to give students and staff access to media in different formats to meet a variety of instructional needs.
+Formats include, but are not limited to, Electronic text, ePub, large print, closed captioned video, Braille, tactile graphics, mp3 audio files, DAISY, etc.

 Types of Alternate Formats